 Bianca has given a talk at a solicitors firm on the Limitation Act 1930.

 During pupillage Bianca gained experience in public law under the supervision of John McKendrick QC.
-She drafted advices and pleadings regarding a variety of judicial review matters in the immigration, commercial and education fields, and attended court on several occasions.
+She has advised and drafted pleadings for the Government Legal Department in relation to a variety of immigration judicial review matters including deportations, asylum claims, fresh submissions and human rights claims.

-She is a volunteer at Jesuit Refugee Service and Bail for Immigration Detainees and visits Heathrow Detention Centre.
+Bianca is a volunteer at Jesuit Refugee Service and Bail for Immigration Detainees.

 Bianca has appeared as an advocate in the Crown Court and the Magistrates Court on behalf of Defendants regarding a variety of charges including corporate manslaughter, public order offences and driving offences.

 She has conducted research regarding the Money Laundering and Disclosure of Suspicious Transactions Chapters in The Proceeds of Crime.

 Appointments & Memberships

 - Member of the Chartered Institute of Arbitrators (CIArb)